Bradley D. Harrelson, DMD

 Over the years, he has also used his alter-ego of Dr. Juggles to educate and minister to children and adults.
 This began during a mission trip in his first year of dental school in which he began to use juggling to grab the attention of children and subsequently provide oral health education.
 Each February while at Ellsworth AFB and at Eglin AFB, he used Dr. Juggles during National Children’s Dental Health Month to provide oral health education to multiple elementary schools which was covered by Air Force Public Affairs for the Defense Media Activity Channel along with local news channels.

-While being stationed in this area, Dr. Harrelson has already enjoyed investing in the community by volunteering as a 7th grade and 10th grade Life Group leader at Crosspoint Church in Niceville and donating time to provide for the oral surgery needs of patients at the Crossroads Dental Clinic in Valparaiso.
+While being stationed in this area, Dr. Harrelson has already enjoyed investing in the community by volunteering as a leader in the Student Ministry at Crosspoint Church in Niceville and donating time to provide for the oral surgery needs of patients at the Crossroads Dental Clinic in Valparaiso.
 That is one of the main reasons that he is so excited about this practice because it provides a way that his family can continue to serve the community in which they were already so invested.

 Shortly after arriving in the Emerald Coast in July 2016 upon receiving our orders to Eglin Air Force Base to serve as an oral and maxillofacial surgeon, his family fell in love with the area and it just felt like home even though they have lived in several great communities throughout his Air Force career.
 Within the first year in the area, he shadowed Dr. Bryan House and stayed in touch with him throughout the past few years as Dr. House thought carefully about his future plans for the practice and the patients that he had so caringly served for 20 years.
 After Dr. House decided to move toward retirement in early 2021, the Harrelsons are now happy to say that the area that always felt like home for their family has really become home as they plant deep roots here in this community through this practice.
 Dr. Harrelson has expressed how appreciative he is to Dr. Bryan House for the type of practice and relationship with the community that he established, and Dr. Harrelson is honored to step into the big shoes that Dr. House left behind.
 Dr. House and Dr. Harrelson both have a very similar mentality and fun-loving, caring attitude toward the people they serve; and Dr. Harrelson promises to strive to serve the members of this community in the same devoted way that Dr. House has for the past 20 years.
 From one “B.H.”
 (Bryan House) to another “B.H.”
 (Bradley Harrelson), the commitment to the care of patients will not waiver!
 Since the previous practice was simply named Bryan N. House, DDS, P.A., there will be a name change to Blue Water Oral Surgery Center, P.A.; however, the location, the staff, and the practice philosophy will remain unchanged!